Angeli-Ettore/Software-Computing-for-Applied-Physics/README.md

 \epsilon_k = -2t_{nn}cos(ka) - 2t_{nnn}cos(2ka)
 ```

 The **2D** case, in particular the triangular lattice, has instead neighbors arranged at the vertices of hexagons.
 To be precise, the 6 nearest neighbors are at a distance $a$ from each atom, while the 6 next nearest neighbors at a distance $\sqrt{3}a$.
-In the following picture is reported a sketch of a triangular lattice, with highlighted the 6 nn & the 6 nnn.
+In the following picture is reported a sketch of a triangular lattice, with highlighted the 6 nn (purple) & the 6 nnn (green).

 ![alt text](https://github.com/Angeli-Ettore/Software-Computing-for-Applied-Physics/blob/main/triangular_lattice.png)

+Due to the symmetry of these neighbors, inserting the positions of these neighbors